CuongMe/ash-lotus-modlist/README.md

 - Go to the NAC X in-game menu
 - Tweak brightness, godrays, and ambient settings
 - Disable heavy weather or fog effects for better performance
+- Also Run the game with low to medium Presets in ini files (Fallout 4 launcher setting)

 > 💡 NAC X is modular and can look amazing even without ReShade or ENB.